 This example also provides an overview of basic robot concepts, such as how to use reference frames, tools and targets.

-All the settings of a RoboDK project are saved as a RoboDK station (RDK file).
-A RoboDK station contains all robots, tools, reference frames, objects and other parameters.
+All robots, objects and tools used in a RoboDK project are saved as a RoboDK station (RDK file).
+A RoboDK station contains all settings related to robots, tools, reference frames, targets, objects and other parameters.
 The RoboDK station is stored in one file (RDK extension).

 Follow these steps to create a new RoboDK project (RDK station):

 1.Download and install RoboDK from the website: https://robodk.com/download

 2.Double click the shortcut on the Desktop

 3.If other stations are open:

 select File➔ New Station (Ctrl+N) to start a new project

 Multiple RoboDK projects can be open at the same time.
 Double clicking the Station icon in the tree will activate and display that project.